haytham2872/Consulting-Report-Auto-Factory/README.md

 cp .env.example .env  # and set OPENAI_API_KEY
 ```

 The editable install registers the `consulting-auto-factory` CLI used in the commands below.
+By default the agents will call the OpenAI Chat Completions API; if `OPENAI_API_KEY` is missing the commands will fail unless you explicitly opt into offline fallbacks.

 Generate the sample dataset (already committed, but you can refresh it):